SysCV/sam-hq/README.md

 > Lei Ke, Mingqiao Ye, Martin Danelljan, Yifan Liu, Yu-Wing Tai, Chi-Keung Tang, Fisher Yu \
 > arXiv

 We propose HQ-SAM to upgrade SAM for high-quality zero-shot segmentation.
+Refer to our paper for more details.
 Our code and models will be released soon.
+Stay tuned!

 Introduction
 -----------------